apify/generative-bayesian-network/README.md

 # Generative bayesian network

+---

+DEPRECATED: The `generative-bayesian-network` package now lives in the [fingerprint-suite](https://github.com/apify/fingerprint-suite) repository.
+This repository is no longer actively maintained.

+---

 NodeJs package containing a bayesian network capable of randomly sampling from a distribution defined by a json object.

 <!-- toc -->